eavraam/fast-realistic-rendering-2/README.md

 - View-frustum culling + occlusion queries. (**DONE**)
 - Optimization (**NOT DONE**).

-**Disclaimer:** In this README.md file you can find the overview of the project.
+**<ins>Disclaimer:</ins>** In this README.md file you can find the overview of the project.
 For more details on the theory and results, you can look into the attached "*FRR_Lab_Assignment_2.pdf*" file.
 It is not a full-fledged report (as should be), but provides useful information on the assignment, the results of the compared techniques, some conclusions, as well as issues encountered during development.

 ## <a name="how-to-run">⚙️ How to run</a>